technomancy/leiningen/doc/PLUGINS.md

 programmatically computed, or if you have to modify the project map in a way that is not possible with `merge-profiles`.

+Note that middleware application will be memoized unless the `:memoize-middleware?` key is set to `false`.

 **Note**: Leiningen supports loading middleware implicitly when the middleware is named `plugin-name.plugin/middleware`; however this mechanism is even more difficult to debug than regular middleware.
-It should be considered deprecated as of 2.8.0 onward and will continue to work until version 3.0 but is strongly advised against.
+It is strongly advised against using.

 ### Maven Wagons